moa1520/SiamRPNPP/README.md

 ### Download models

-Download models in [PySOT Model Zoo](MODEL_ZOO.md) and put the model.pth in the correct directory in experiments
+Download models in [PySOT Model Zoo](MODEL_ZOO.md) and put the model.pth in the correct directory in pretrained_model

 ### Test demo